-Instagram is an undeniably powerful channel for businesses to reach a larger audience -- in fact, approximately 80% of the platform's one billion users follow at least one business on Instagram.
+Instagram is a powerful channel for businesses to reach a larger audience — in fact, approximately 80% of the platform's one billion users follow at least one business on Instagram.

-In short -- if your brand is on Instagram, you need to be communicating and engaging with your audience, and Instagram Questions can help you do just that.
+If your brand is on Instagram, you need to be communicating and engaging with your audience, and Instagram Questions can help you do just that.

 Introduced in 2018, Questions Sticker found within Instagram stories is a feature that makes it easier than ever to engage with, and receive feedback from, your followers.
-Here, we're going to explore nine creative ways to use Instagram's Questions Sticker to properly engage your followers.
-But first, let's dive into how to use it.
+Here, we're going to explore 15 creative ways to use Instagram's Questions Sticker to engage with your followers.
+But first, let's review how to use it.

 How to Use Instagram's Questions Sticker

 1. Go to your Stories feature, and either upload a photo or take one (I took one within the Stories feature of my pizza box).
 Then, click the square smiley face in the top right of your screen.